h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. Compare feature selection needs for text vs numerical data
 5. Which domain would benefit most from univariate selection?
 6. If medical diagnosis requires 99.9% confidence in feature relevance and financial applications require 95% confidence, calculate the minimum sample sizes needed for each domain assuming a binomial distribution.
 If you have 1000 samples, what confidence level can you achieve for feature relevance testing?
+7. Design domain-specific feature selection strategies
+8. If regulatory compliance is required, how does this affect feature selection?
+9. How do you handle domain expert knowledge in feature selection?
+10. Compare the interpretability requirements across different domains

 For a detailed explanation of this question, see [Question 23: Domain-Specific Requirements](L8_2_23_explanation.md).